 Nottingham University Athletics Club has seen multiple national and international level athletes pass through its ranks over previous years.
 A lot of these athletes have benefited from the excellent on campus facilities and sports bursaries available to help them perform AND learn to their full potential.
 Below are some notable bursars and alumni, both past and present.
-If you think you’ve got what it takes, get in touch with club president Hannah Hardy or head over to the University of Nottingham website.
+If you think you’ve got what it takes, get in touch with club president Charlie Everest or head over to the University of Nottingham Scholar Website.

 Isobel Pooley – High Jump